plinder-org/plinder/README.md

 #### Changelog:

+Unreleased:
+- Public downloads for `2024-06/v2` now use `https://plinderdata.org` (Cloudflare R2).
+  The consumer no longer supports GCS or downloading older releases.
+- Downloads stream to disk and verify size and MD5 before atomic replacement.
+  Interrupted transfers retry from the start.
+Cached files with the expected size are reused; offline access retains the existing cache layout.
+Use a forced refresh to repair same-size local corruption.
+- Google storage dependencies are now optional: install `plinder[data]` for the GCS data-generation utilities.

 - 2024-06/v2 (Current):
     - New systems added based on the 2024-06 RCSB sync
     - Updated system definition to be more stable and depend only on ligand distance rather than PLIP